fmuellr/SDG_bioinformatics/Functional analysis.md

-# Functional analysis
+# Gene Set Enrichment Analysis

 >  🛠️ Nov 2023

-This is an overview of carrying out functional analysis of a gene list of interest.
+This is an overview of carrying out **Gene Set Enrichment Analysis (GSEA)**, also known as functional analysis, of a gene list of interest.
 This is particularly useful for example, if you have a list of differentially expressed genes (DEGs) and you are trying to identify what is their function, where are they located etc.

+Functional analysis pulls from two main databases called **Gene Ontology (GO)** and **Kyoto Encyclopedia of Genes and Genomes (KEGG)**.

+(GO)[https://geneontology.org] is the largest database of information on the functions of genes, including on their **biological process**, their **molecular function**, and their **cellular component**, where these relationships are described in a hierarchal parent-child model between nodes.

+(KEGG)[https://www.genome.jp/kegg/] is also a database that describes high-level functions and utilities from the biological system and can include information from the molecular-level, cell, organism, and ecosystem.
+Often, we use the KEGG pathway as part of our analysis, and it is useful to identify which  genes are involved in which pathways.

 There are two main programs I recommend for this analysis and I will go through how to use both of them.
 The first is using the (Database for Annotation, Visualization, and Integrated Discovery)[https://david.ncifcrf.gov], also known as **DAVID**.
 The second is a program run in the networking App (Cytoscape)[https://cytoscape.org] called **ClueGO**.
 Both have their pro's and con's, so I usually carry out both sets of analysis and decide which is best for what and how I want to show my data.